 North Carolina Seafood Festival

 Of course, the abundance of seafood in North Carolina leads to festivals celebrating more than just oysters.
-For instance, there’s the huge North Carolina Seafood Festival (Sept.
-30 – Oct.
-2, 2022).
-It's one of the largest festivals in the state and celebrates the bounty of our state’s natural resource with fishing tournaments, road races, a sailing regatta, a boat show and outdoor expo, live entertainment and tons of fresh seafood prepared any way you can imagine.
+For instance, there’s the huge North Carolina Seafood Festival (Oct.
+6-8, 2023) in Morehead City.
+It's one of the largest festivals in the state and celebrates the bounty of our state’s natural resource with road races, an oyster shucking contest, a flounder fling, carnival rides, an outdoor expo, live entertainment and tons of fresh seafood prepared any way you can imagine.

 There are several other oyster festivals in our state, with the possibilities including: